 We will leave Le Puget and head towards the coast and Narbonne.
 You will have the opportunity to visit Les Halles, Narbonne Cathedral, the Archbishop's Palace and the Canal de Robine which runs through the centre of Narbonne.
 Les Halles is Narbonnes famous indoor food market.
 Your senses will be bombarded by the heady aromas of croissants straight from the oven, freshly ground coffee, maturing cheeses, exotic spices, along with the vibrant colours of freshly cut flowers, deep red meats and locally caught fish.
 A food lovers paradise.

 Following the tasting you will have the opportunity to explore the village and the wooden walkway across the Etang.
-A walk round the etang takes appox 45 minutes.
+A walk around the etang takes appox 45 minutes.

 On way back to Le Puget we will stop at the historic town of Carcassonne.
 You will have an opportunity to explore the fortified Citè.
 Carcassonne became famous during the Albigensian Crusades, when the city was a stronghold of Occitan Cathars.
 In August 1209 the crusading army of Simon de Montfort forced its citizens to surrender.
 Carcassonne became a border citadel between France and the kingdom of Aragon (Spain).
 The fortification fell into disrepair and was nearly demolished.
 Renovations began in 1853 and were completed in 1910.
 It is now an UNESCO World Heritage Site.

 There are ample places to eat, to suit all budgets, in a quiet restaurant to be found one of the many winding alleys on in the lively Place Marcou.